 For the first time, my size and sexual orientation didn’t matter when shopping for clothes, an invaluable experience that changed my outlook on fashion.
 I left with an overflowing bin bag stuffed with new clothes, including a zebra-print oversized dad shirt, a pair of not-so-sensible heels, and a glittered mesh T-shirt, pieces I never thought my body would wear.

 Katrin, a plus-size queer designer, runs clothing swaps in Edinburgh.
 Like me, Katrin found the joy of swapping clothes with other fat girls to be an experience that changed not only her wardrobe but her entire outlook on fashion.
 Like many plus-size women, she grew up feeling jealous of thin friends who would lend pieces to each other for night’s out, and it wasn’t until university that she found a plus-size friend to do this with.
 “For the first time, I experienced looking through someone else’s closet for outfits.
 It felt amazing to share that with someone,” she says.

-Discovering the joy that clothes swaps bring, Katrin began organizing private swaps in her community.
-“I realized that other people could probably benefit from clothes swaps the way I have, so I set up a Facebook group and began organizing larger events for queer, plus-size people.”
+Discovering the joy that clothes swaps bring, Katrin began organising private swaps in her community.
+“I realised that other people could probably benefit from clothes swaps the way I have, so I set up a Facebook group and began organising larger events for queer, plus-size people.”
 Prior to the pandemic, the group-run event met up regularly to browse each other’s pieces and trade.

 After experiencing the diversity of items and the vibrant community spirit, Katrin rarely shops new now.
 She also notes the environmental benefits: “In a world of fast fashion, it’s great to be able to give pieces a second or third home.
 It’s also very budget-friendly, an exciting way to receive new clothes without paying for them.”